shivendrapratap2/Computer-Vision/YOLOv2/yad2k/Readme.md

 3> now run the command on your terminal (using python3)

-#                  python yad2k.py yolov2.cfg yolo.weights <whatever your file name without angular brackets>.h5
+"python yad2k.py yolov2.cfg yolo.weights <whatever your file name without angular brackets>.h5"

 this would create your .h5 of weights and you can load it in your model.